Edible Insect Sources

 http://www.rainbowmealworms.net/

 Southern California Compton-based bug farm.
-When I called, they said they feed their stock primarily on cactus.
+When I called, they said they feed their stock primarily on cactus leaves.
 Good stuff!

 SmallStock Foods